AllanDebertin/Herring-Landings-Report/README.md

 These representations and landings summaries are not to be considered the authoritative value of landings.

 Please see the [LatestHerringLandingReport.html](https://github.com/AllanDebertin/Herring-Landings-Report/blob/main/LatestHerringLandingReport.html) dated from January 1 to present date.
 Then select the download button loacated on the top right tab.

+Instead, you can direct view the report [here](https://htmlpreview.github.io/?https://github.com/AllanDebertin/Herring-Landings-Report/blob/main/LatestHerringLandingReport.html), but have less features to quickly view and download the data.

 Please note that not all herring samples that have been caught to date have been processed or uploaded to MARFIS, and this report has not been QC’d for any catch coordinate errors.
 This document is now formatted as a HTML file.
 Please open using a web-browser software such as Microsoft Explorer, Microsoft Edge, Google Chrome or Firefox Mozilla.
 If you having trouble viewing the file, please contact Allan.Debertin@dfo-mpo.gc.ca.